Adopt a user-centric view of infrastructure

 Use technology to break down barriers between assets and systems

 Technology will enable users to optimize the operation of both individual assets and of systems of assets.
 There was robust discussion throughout GII about the potential for digital twin technology to optimize all aspects of a project.
 Participants agreed that developing digital twins in the design phase, which can allow for much more targeted and efficient maintenance, is a must and should be augmented by the digital twin of brownfield assets.
 As adoption of digital twins increases, there is an opportunity to incorporate environmental, social, and economic considerations, alongside physical specifications, allowing owners to understand the full scope of potential outcomes.
+As Jan-Hendrik Goldbeck of GOLDBECK International said, “we are moving from projects to a product-service ecosystem, where the project starts the day construction is finished.”

 For example, digital twins can allow building operators to identify and switch out unreliable air handling units and improve efficiency or to update elevator programming to adapt to changes in building occupancy.